-Alice Pung OAM is the bestselling author of the memoirs Unpolished Gem and Her Father’s Daughter, and the essay collection Close to Home, as well as the editor of the anthologies Growing Up Asian in Australia and My First Lesson.
-Her novel Laurinda, won the Ethel Turner Prize at the 2016 NSW Premier’s Literary Awards.
-Her second novel, One Hundred Days, was shortlisted for the 2022 Miles Franklin Award, and has been optioned by Michelle Law for development as a film.
-Her books have been translated into German, Italian, Indonesian and Chinese, and published in the UK and US.
+Alice Pung OAM is the author of the bestselling memoirs Unpolished Gem and Her Father’s Daughter, and the essay collection Close to Home, as well as the editor of the anthologies Growing Up Asian in Australia and My First Lesson.
+Her debut novel Laurinda won the Ethel Turner Prize at the 2016 NSW Premier’s Literary Awards.
+Her second novel, One Hundred Days, was shortlisted for the 2022 Miles Franklin Award, and has been optioned into a film.

 The Wheeler Centre Gala 2012: Stories to Believe In